-the 2018 key stage 1 access arrangements guidance.

-Before the Check that there are enough test administrators to maintain supervision and support during test begins the test.
-You should consider the possibility that at least one test administrator might need to (continued) leave the room with a pupil.
-Ensure that you understand how to deal with issues during the tests.
-What to do Check that seating is appropriately spaced and that no pupil can see another pupil's test paper. at the start • Check that pupils don't have mobile phones or other disruptive items. of the test Check that pupils don't have any materials or equipment that may give them extra help. • Ensure that each pupil has a copy of mathematics Paper 1: arithmetic. • It is important to brief pupils fully at the start of each test.
-Use these instructions to introduce How to introduce Paper 1: arithmetic. the test • The wording of these instructions can be adapted, provided the meaning is retained.
+What to do at the start of the test

+- Check that seating is appropriately spaced and that no pupil can see another pupil's test paper. - Check that pupils don't have mobile phones or other disruptive items. - Check that pupils don't have any materials or equipment that may give them extra help. - Ensure that each pupil has a copy of mathematics Paper 1: arithmetic.

+How to introduce the test

+- It is important to brief pupils fully at the start of each test.
+Use these instructions to introduce Paper 1: arithmetic. - The wording of these instructions can be adapted, provided the meaning is retained.

 This is the mathematics test Paper 1: arithmetic.
 You should have a test booklet in front of you.
 This test will take around 20 minutes.

-Write your name on the front of the booklet.
+Write your name on the front of your test booklet.

 Open the test booklet at page 3.
-We'll do one practice question together and then you'll need to complete the rest of the test by yourself. • Find the practice question on page 3.
+We'll do one practice question together and then you'll need to complete the rest of the test by yourself.

+• Find the practice question on page 3.
 Read the practice question.

-The practice question says: Five plus one equals...
+The practice question says:

+Two plus five equals...

 Write your answer in the box.

-Give pupils the opportunity to answer the question in their booklet.
+- Give pupils the opportunity to answer the question in their booklet.
 If any pupil is not sure what to do, explain what they need to do to answer the question.
-Check that all pupils understand what they need to do before continuing. • Tell the pupils: In a moment, you will complete the rest of the questions on your own.
+Check that all pupils understand what they need to do before continuing. - Tell the pupils:

 In a moment, you will complete the rest of the questions on your own.
 You should try to answer all of the questions.
-If you can't answer a question move on to the next one and come back to that question later on if you have time.
+If you can't answer a question, move on to the next one and come back to that question later on if you have time.